 What set of skills do you think is required for the Manufacturing technology leaders to be successful in the new enterprise landscape?

-1. Systems of engagement – with modern IoT technology platforms, the traditional rip and replace approach to creating operational improvement will fade away.
-IoT platforms that are designed to integrate across the existing infrastructure, correlate and analyze disparate sources and structures of both operational and business application data are able to convert it into a significant and immediate source of rapid and continuous improvement.
+1. Systems of engagement–with modern IoT technology platforms, the traditional rip and replace approach to creating operational improvement will fade away.
+IoT platforms that are designed to integrate across the existing infrastructure, correlate and analyze disparate sources and structures of both operational data and business application data are able to convert the largely untapped abundance of untapped data into a significant and immediate source of rapid and continuous improvement.

 2. Augmented reality – Augmented reality stands to have the most significant impact on workforce efficiency of a generation.
 The cognitive benefits of visually training and operationally guiding workers through complex tasks have proven to improve efficiency by 30 percent and quality by 90 percent.
 It also lowers the burden for specialization and training because the workforce can adjust far more rapidly to new tasks with much less initial training.
 Augmented reality is a true example of convergence between the digital and physical worlds.